 When you think you or a family member may have been the victim of medical malpractice, it can be an emotionally charged time.
-At Schochor, Federico and Staton, we’re here to answer your questions and give you guidance.
+At Schochor and Staton, P.A., we’re here to answer your questions and give you guidance.
 Below are some answers to common questions we hear.
 If you find yourself involved in a potential medical malpractice situation, we strongly encourage you to seek our advice.
 We can answer all your questions on an individualized basis.

 How can I research a doctor and check his/her record before becoming a patient?

 Many people overlook the importance of thoroughly researching a physician before seeking routine, specialized or elective medical care.
 There are several things, however, that patients can do as an informed consumer of healthcare even before seeing a new doctor.